African Crop Planting Calendar

 Can I grow crops in the dry season?

 Yes, with irrigation.
-Dry season farming (fadama in Nigeria) is increasingly important.
+Dry season farming (fadama in Nigeria, irrigation schemes in Egypt and Morocco) is increasingly important.
 Vegetables (tomato, pepper, onion), rice, and wheat can be grown during the dry season with adequate water supply.
 Many farmers supplement rainfed crops with irrigated dry-season vegetables for additional income.